tim-littlefair/balena-tftp-kiosk/README.md

 ## balena-tftp-kiosk
 A simple TFTP appliance designed for remote management using the Balena framework.

+### Why to use this
+This project offers a method of configuring a TFTPD server as an appliance on a device which is supported by Balena and has ubuntu base images.
+To date it has been tested on Raspberry Pi 3 and 4.

+The server can hold multiple sets of files to serve over TFTP and can be switched between sets remotely using Balena's web console.

 ### How to use this
 1. Sign up for an account at balena.io install the balena CLI tool and read the balena documentation.